ramyapolaki/Cognizance2020/README.md

 * Thousands of sources, limitless potential.

 ## __REFERENCE__:
- https://youtu.be/v72jtZw0nKk (*Building a python web app at a hacathon*)
+ https://youtu.be/v72jtZw0nKk (*Building a python web app at a hackathon*)